 About Us

 “Providing the opportunity for people to face challenges and grow has been my mission since starting Exposure Alaska and MICA Guides over 20 years ago.
 Our family of companies is passionate about delivering high-quality adventure tourism experiences, but the importance of learning and community are at our core.
-Our Internship Program has proven to be a powerful learning experience and growth opportunity and our returning Senior Staff are continually challenged throughout their career with the company.
+Our internship Program has proven to be a powerful learning experience and growth opportunity and our returning Senior Staff are continually challenged throughout their career with the company.
 The tourism business makes it all possible.

 The Matanuska Outdoor Institute is a move towards giving our educational goals the priority they deserve.
-And enables us to broaden our reach to people who may not yet have a solid foundation of outdoor skills or who do not want to focus an entire season on an internship in adventure tourism.”
+And enables us to broaden our reach to people who may not yet have a solid foundation of outdoor skills or who do not want to focus an entire season on an internship in adventure tourism”

 Don Wray, Founder, MICA Guides & Exposure Alaska